ernestbuffington/PHP-Nuke-Titanium/README.md

 **PHP-Nuke Titanium is a free open source network content management system (CMS) designed to run on The 86it Developers Network and The
-Scorpion Network, written in PHP.
+Scorpion Network, written for PHP v7.3.6.
 It uses modular programming architecture that allows users to customize, update and theme their websites.
 It uses a centralized user database chained to both networks and It is released under the terms of the GNU General
 Public License (GPL) and is free to use, modify and redistribute.**

-**1.** _PHP-Nuke Titanium uses 3 relational databases (currently MySQL) to store data required for running a web-based content management sstem._
+**1.** _PHP-Nuke Titanium uses 3 relational databases (currently MySQLi) to store data required for running a web-based content management sstem._

-**2.** _PHP-Nuke Titanium uses a separate centralized network database for user accounts chained to The 86it Social Network for programmers and -The Scorpion Network for Musicians, Personal Websites or anything other than programming._
+**2.** _PHP-Nuke Titanium uses a separate centralized network database for user accounts chained to The 86it Developers Network for programmers and -The Scorpion Network for Musicians, Personal Websites or anything other than programming._

 **3.** _PHP-Nuke Titanium uses personal modules and network modules that can be installed, uninstalled, activated, and deactivated using the module administration system._